 Such policy areas as taxation, regulation, public finances, public infrastructure, and trade have stood at the centre of how we thought and talked about competitiveness since the early 1980s.
-The notion of

-21 For more information about how these different features of the enabling environment are assessed and comparatively evaluated see the World Economic Forum's Methodology and Computation of the Global Competitiveness Index 2017-2018. a competitive "enabling environment" has informed our federal and provincial policy debates about the appropriate role of government within market-driven economies.
+The notion of a competitive "enabling environment" has informed our federal and provincial policy debates about the appropriate role of government within market-driven economies.
 There are exceptions, of course, such as ongoing government involvement in the dairy and poultry sectors, foreign ownership restrictions in financial services and telecommunications, and sector-based and regional-based subsidies.
 But Canadian governments from the mid-1980s to the present have generally opted to think about competitiveness and innovation primarily in passive (unshackling the market) rather than active (purposely shaping markets) terms.
 We have chosen to enable rather than direct.